top resources prepare coding interview

 But this is the reality of the tech industry.
 There’s no sense in fighting it.
 If you want to land a full-time developer gig at company ABC, you’ll need to practice all sorts of algorithms and coding challenges.

-Essentially, coding interview preparation needs to be a daily habit.
+Essentially, Codility test preparation needs to be a daily habit.
 You’ll soon become familiar with the most common coding interview questions, and with practice, they’ll get easier and your brain will become a storehouse of patterns that can be applied to various problems.

 Along the way, you may even learn to master time complexity and find yourself writing much more efficient code.